Conservative People's Party of Estonia: Foreign and defence policies

 The party opposes the accession of Turkey to the European Union and has called for reconsidering Turkey's membership in NATO.
 After the 2016 Turkish coup d'état attempt, EKRE expressed regret over its defeat and called Turkey "no more democratic country than Russia".

 The EKRE proposes a national defence policy based on self-reliance of Estonia.
 The security of the country would be safeguarded by the existence of initial defence, compulsory military service, total defence, international cooperation and the membership of NATO.
 The platform of the party includes formation of two tank battalions and acquisition of medium-range anti-aircraft systems.

 Martin Helme has expressed sympathy for American presidential candidate Donald Trump, including his argument the Baltic countries need to make a financial contribution in exchange for the military alliance with the United States.
 "He can see no reason why the United States should make the national defense of other countries its duty.
 And I believe this question is completely justified.
 It's namely our party that has been saying for a long time that making initial independent defense capability strong is the most important thing, allies being the next component," said Helme.

 One of the party's members, Georg Kirsberg, running for election in 2017, supported "a correct teaching of the history of the Third Reich."
 However, party leader Martin Helme stated that was not the policy of the party, and only "the thought of one person."

-The party is supportive of the government of Israel and was the first party to support Estonian recognition of Jerusalem as its capital.
+The party is supportive of Israel and was the first party to support Estonian recognition of Jerusalem as its capital.
 During the 2022 Russian invasion of Ukraine, Martin Helme proposed a weapon deal between Estonia and Israel to defend the country from Russia.

+Helme has expressed support for the Georgian government's stances on national sovereignty and LGBT issues, opposing a parliamentary statement in support of the Georgian opposition that condemned the ruling Georgian Dream party.